tunjan/tunjan.github.io/src/mental.md

 ### Make your beliefs visible

 **Description** : articulate your beliefs, make them tangible.
-Then do things with them (filter between oponions ans facts, which are under my control...)
+Then do things with them (filter between opinions ans facts, which are under my control...)

 **Examples** : I am valued if I get compliments

-### Nonjudgement
+### Non judgement

 **Description** : go to a busy place, notice what pops into your head.
 Can you see people without judging them?
 Can you see their actions as actions without attaching extra labels?

 **Questions** : Can you prevent the judgement that triggers the feelings you do not like?
-When you judge things, can you choose to do something you vlue instead of engaging in a compulsion and giving up contrl of your life to that judgement?
+When you judge things, can you choose to do something you value instead of engaging in a compulsion and giving up control of your life to that judgement?

 ### Loving-kindness meditation

-**Description** : bring to mind something that makes you happy in a meditation session. bring to mind somethng you hate, practice non.judgement, show kindness.
+**Description** : bring to mind something that makes you happy in a meditation session. bring to mind something you hate, practice non.judgement, show kindness.
 Then show kindness toward yourself.o

 ### What's on your path?

 **Description** : have a map of behaviours so you know when you are drifting from your health.

 **Instructions** : three columns.
 1st column(tha path): what are you going to do each day to be healthy and happy and work toward your goals in life?.
-2 nd column (off the path): thing that you consider missaligned with who you are and where you want to be in life.
+2 nd column (off the path): thing that you consider misaligned with who you are and where you want to be in life.
 3rd column (just off the path): actions that set you up to going off way.

 **Examples** : on the path (volunteering) just off the path (procrastinating on cleaning) way off the path (lying to people)